Personal profile

-In 2014 I also joined the University’s International Events Management course team within the School of Business and Law to reflect my industry work as a director of an events company in East Sussex.
-I have more than twenty years’ experience in the arts and cultural sector, producing a range of festivals and events aimed at community engagement and reflecting diversity in all its forms.
+In 2014 I also joined the University’s International Events Management course team, now within the School of Business and Law to reflect my industry work as a director of an events company in East Sussex.
+I have over twenty-five years’ experience in the arts and cultural sector, producing a range of festivals and events aimed at community engagement and reflecting diversity in all its forms.
 I am interested in events that take place in public spaces and how barriers to all artforms can be reduced, and how events can be more sustainable.

 I have taught across all the University campuses in events management, human geography, global citizenship, and anti-racist education.

-I am a member of the Association of Events Management Education Executive Committee, and was the lead organiser of the 17th Annual Forum hosted by the University of Brighton in 2021, linking with international carnival industry professionals and researching barriers to accessibility.
+I am the Secretary of the Association of Events Management Education Executive Committee, and was the lead organiser of the 17th Annual Forum hosted by the University of Brighton in 2021, linking with international carnival industry professionals and researching barriers to accessibility.

 My background in industry is current and relevant and I am passionate about delivering and attending events and festivals.
 I bring live experiences to the classroom and encourage student participation, discussion and critical thinking.
-I currently teach on a range of undergraduate and postgraduate modules including: Event Operations & Project Planning; Event Experience Design; Student Live Event; Managing Event Organisations; Understanding Events' Stakeholders: competing interests, clashes & conflicts; Risk Management; Applied Professional Practice; Dissertations (UG/PG and Final Project: Wittenborg students).
+I currently teach on a range of undergraduate and postgraduate modules including: Event Operations & Project Planning; Event Experience Design; Student Live Event; Managing Event Organisations; Understanding Events' Stakeholders: competing interests, clashes & conflicts; Risk Management; Applied Professional Practice; Student Placements; Dissertations (UG/PG); PhD Supervision.

-My overall interests are in outdoor public events and festivals.
-This has culminated in measuring attitidudinal change in participants of a community festivals (with Dr Adam Jones, 2024), the use of haptic technology in music events (forthcoming - with Adrian Bossey, Falmouth and Dr Adam Jones, Brighton), making outdoor dance festivals accessible for tourism (2022, and an industry sector review of outdoor dance and includes research into Journeys Festival of Dance.
-I have recently researched outdoor dance as an approach to engage new and wider events audiences (2020).
+My overall interests are in outdoor public events and festivals (including light art festivals, storytelling, combined arts, dance, and new in 2025 - Good Grief).
+This practice has culminated in the following research opportunities - euphoria and light festivals (with Dr Adam Jones, 2025), accessible tourism (with Dr Adam Jones, 2025), measuring attitudinal change in participants of a community festivals (with Dr Adam Jones, 2024), the use of haptic technology in music events (forthcoming - with Adrian Bossey, and Dr Adam Jones, Brighton), making outdoor dance festivals accessible for tourism (2022, and an industry sector review of outdoor dance and includes research into Journeys Festival of Dance.
 I am interested in events that take place in public spaces and how barriers to all artforms can be reduced.
 In valuing diversity in all its forms, I am passionate about making events accessible.

 The events industry is a growing sector with considerable events focusing on the environment.
 I am interested in how events can positively contribute to both society and the environment.
-My industry experience has included twenty years’ experience delivering events that strive to reduce environmental impacts.
+My industry experience includes more than twenty-five years’ experience delivering events that strive to reduce environmental impacts.

 Further, I am interested in researching the sustainability of events, in the widest sense to explore lasting impacts within host communities.